exactlylabs/radar/server/README.md

 rails db:create db:migrate db:seed
 ```

+In order for Image Processing to work correctly, you need to install ImageMagick
+locally on the computer running the app.
+Installation instructions [here](https://imagemagick.org/script/download.php).

 ### Running

 To Run, simply call `rails s` or `rails s -p <port>` in case you already have an app at port 3000 (default)